apache/flink/docs/ops/config.zh.md

 **Parallelism**

   - `taskmanager.numberOfTaskSlots`: The number of slots that a TaskManager offers *(default: 1)*.
 Each slot can take one task or pipeline.
     Having multiple slots in a TaskManager can help amortize certain constant overheads (of the JVM, application libraries, or network connections) across parallel tasks or pipelines.
+See the [Task Slots and Resources]({{site.baseurl}}/concepts/runtime.html#task-slots-and-resources) concepts section for details.

      Running more smaller TaskManagers with one slot each is a good starting point and leads to the best isolation between tasks.
 Dedicating the same resources to fewer larger TaskManagers with more slots can help to increase resource utilization, at the cost of weaker isolation between the tasks (more tasks share the same JVM).